giantswarm/giantswarm-aws-account-prerequisites/README.md

 This repo contains Terraform modules to prepare AWS accounts to run Giant Swarm clusters.

+# Cluster API
+TODO

+# Vintage
 ## Before starting

 Make sure to adjust AWS account limits according to [these docs](https://docs.giantswarm.io/guides/prepare-aws-account-for-tenant-clusters/#limits).

-There are three modules in this repository:
+For Vintage take a look at theese three modules in this repository:

 1. [admin-role](./admin-role) which creates a role and a policy for our staff to be able to operate the infrastructure created by our automation in